-Often times my sin directly impacts other people.
-I might hurt another person by what I say or do.
+Often times our sin directly impacts other people.
+We might hurt another person by what we say or do.
 But David brings out an aspect of our sin that I suspect few of us stop to consider.
-His prayer here is that no one be disgraced or put to shame because of him.
+His prayer here is that no one would be disgraced or put to shame because of him.
 Fairly, or unfairly, the world around us tends to lump all Christians together.
 If one falls short and is a bad witness, it paints all believers in a bad light.

-Periodically there will be a news reports of some high profile believer who is caught in adultery, financial mismanagement of church funds, or some other transgression.
-Their sin causes harm to themselves and to those near to them, including the church they lead.
+Periodically, there will be news reports of some high-profile believer who is caught in adultery, financial mismanagement of church funds, or some other transgression.
+Their sin causes harm to themselves and to those near them, including the church they lead.
 But it also brings shame to all believers who end up linked with them because they are Christians.

 Don’t Let Your Actions Bring Shame to Others

 But it is not just the high-profile people that this applies to.
 If you are known as a Christian, and hopefully you are, other Christians are going to be judged by what you do.
 And that is especially true if what you do is negative.

 Lord, I pray that my actions do not bring reproach and shame to the name of Christ, and to others who are called by that name.
 Help me to be conscious of the impact of my life on others around me.
 Even those I may never know or come into contact with.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.